Circle Wealth Management LLC Has $8.77 Million Stock Holdings in Illinois Tool Works Inc. (NYSE:ITW)

 Illinois Tool Works Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, October 14th.
-Stockholders of record on Friday, September 30th will be paid a $1.31 dividend.
-This is an increase from Illinois Tool Works’s previous quarterly dividend of $1.22.
-The ex-dividend date is Thursday, September 29th.
-This represents a $5.24 annualized dividend and a dividend yield of 2.54%.
-Illinois Tool Works’s dividend payout ratio (DPR) is presently 57.89%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 14th.
+Shareholders of record on Friday, September 30th will be paid a $1.31 dividend.
+This represents a $5.24 dividend on an annualized basis and a yield of 2.54%.
+The ex-dividend date of this dividend is Thursday, September 29th.
+This is a boost from Illinois Tool Works’s previous quarterly dividend of $1.22.
+Illinois Tool Works’s payout ratio is currently 57.89%.

 Illinois Tool Works Inc manufactures and sells industrial products and equipment worldwide.
 It operates through seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products; and Specialty Products.
 The Automotive OEM segment offers plastic and metal components, fasteners, and assemblies for automobiles, light trucks, and other industrial uses.